How to Annoy Your Neighbours

 Imagine you are sitting in your flat (apartment) on a warm summer’s evening, enjoying the fresh air with the window open, when suddenly your nose is assailed by a horrid stink—someone in a nearby flat is smoking!

 What to do?
 Close the window and try to ignore it?
-Go around to the neighbour and politely ask him or her to stop making your life unpleasant?
+Go round to the neighbour and politely ask him or her to stop making your life unpleasant?
 After all, many non-smokers find tobacco smoke really objectionable.

 Despair not!
 Help is at hand!
 You can be supported to find solutions to be smokefree!

 Let me explain.
 The Public Health Specialty Registrar and the Director of Policy of the highly esteemed ASH (Action on Smoking and Health) organisation, with the assistance of four other people and twenty workshop attendees, produced a report (November 2018), Smoking in the home, New solutions for a Smokefree Generation, which was subsequently endorsed by thirty-eight organisations.
 So it must be important!

 Let’s take a look at this fascinating document.